Keynote: Imagine the Power and Potency of Social Capital

 Dr. Charlesworth has worked in the B.C. social and health care sectors since 1977.
 She lives in the traditional territories of the Lekwungen and W̱SÁNEĆ peoples.
 She is an award-winning teacher, author, activist and a parent of two vibrant young women who remind her daily of the power and promise of young people.

-1) What are self advocates’ experiences of learning about sexual health and sexuality?
+- What are self-advocates’ experiences of learning about sexual health and sexuality?

-Building on research gathered in an earlier pilot project, Sex, Lies and Citizenship has conducted a series of interviews with self advocates and is currently using community-based participatory methods to create, produce and evaluate a participatory theatre project on sexual health, sexuality and intellectual disability.
+Building on research gathered in an earlier pilot project, Romance, Relationships & Right has conducted a series of interviews with self-advocates and is currently using community-based participatory methods to create, produce and evaluate a participatory theatre project on sexual health, sexuality and intellectual disability.